AishwaryaHastak/RAG-using-T5/README.md

 This project is designed to provide precise answers to a broad range of Data Science and Machine Learning Lifecycle questions.
 Whether you're looking for explanations of concepts or advice on improving your ML models, this app is here to help! 🚀

+### 🔍📝👉 To learn more about RAGs, check out this [article](https://medium.com/@aishwaryahastak/understanding-the-roots-of-rags-7b77d26c3dca).

 ## 📈Project Overview

 This application utilizes a dataset of over 600 question-answer pairs covering various Data Science topics.
-It offers concise and relevant responses to your queries, including use-case specific questions such as "My regression model is overfitting on data, how can I improve its performance?"
+It offers concise and relevant responses to your queries, including use-case-specific questions such as "My regression model is overfitting on data, how can I improve its performance?"

 ## RAG Flow